Sal Buscema: Marvel Comics

 With writer Bill Mantlo, Buscema created the supporting character Jean DeWolff in Marvel Team-Up #48 (Aug.
 1976).
 Mantlo, a frequent collaborator, later said that Buscema was a formative influence on his plotting.
 Buscema was the original artist on The Spectacular Spider-Man, which debuted in December 1976.
 He and Jim Shooter created Graviton in The Avengers #158 (April 1977).
 The Rom series was launched by Mantlo and Buscema in December 1979.
 The Mantlo/Buscema collaboration on The Incredible Hulk included the creation of the U-Foes and the Soviet Super-Soldiers.
 Buscema had a 10-year run on that Hulk series, which he described as "[p]robably one of the most enjoyable experiences of my career.
-The fact that the Hulk is my all-time favorite character might be a contributing factor.
+The fact that the Hulk was my all-time favorite character might be a contributing factor.
 I never tired of the character.
 Every story was a new challenge."
 He became the artist on New Mutants, beginning with issue #4 (June 1983).
 Beginning in the late 1970s, Buscema generally inked his own work.
 In 1986, he began drawing Thor, working with writer Walt Simonson.
 In the late 1980s, he returned to inking others' work, again including that of his brother John Buscema on an Englehart-scripted run on Fantastic Four.